-Select Enabled to support Data Cache Unite (DCU) prefetch of L1 data to speed up data accessing and processing in the DCU to enhance CPU performance.
+If this feature is set to Enabled, the Data Cache Unit (DCU) will prefetch L1 data to speed up data accessing and processing in the DCU to enhance CPU performance.
 The options are Disabled and Enabled.

 DCU IP Prefetcher

 Select Enabled for DCU (Data Cache Unit) IP Prefetcher support, which will prefetch IP addresses to improve network connectivity and system performance.
 The options are Enabled and Disabled.